 Projects Protect New York's Waterways and Support Agricultural Operations Across the Region

-Governor Andrew M. Cuomo today announced more than $2.4 million has been awarded for five agricultural water quality conservation projects in Western New York, benefiting 16 farms.
+Governor Andrew M. Cuomo today announced more than $4 million has been awarded for 11 agricultural water quality conservation projects, benefiting 16 farms in the Southern Tier.
 The funding is provided to County Soil and Water Conservation Districts through the Agricultural Nonpoint Source Abatement and Control Program.
-It allows farmers to address water quality challenges in priority watersheds while increasing productivity and economic activity.
+It allows farmers to address water quality challenges in priority watersheds while increasing productivity and economic activity, which complements the region's economic growth strategy, Southern Tier Soaring.
 Through this program, farmers will be better equipped to prevent water pollution, reduce erosion, and limit the amount of harmful sediments and other deposits in New York's waterways.